vonerikbarren/--Trivia-Game--/README.md

 ## Section 2 - Directions
   ### Directions overview: In order to complete the trivia , simply answer all of the questions correctly!
 That is all!
   1. The game starts when the user is ready... please press the button to get started.
-  2. Answer each othe questions correctly, if you dont you will know by the end of the game.
+  2. Answer each other questions correctly, if you dont you will know by the end of the game.
+  3.